1 Corinthians 10:16 KJVS

 For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
 Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.

-God scourges the sons he loves and all the powers that be in this world are of God, Ro 13:1.
+God scourges the sons he loves and all the powers that be in this world are of God, Romans 13.
 If you do wrong they do not bear the sword in vain.
 So chastisement by God may or may not appear to be coming directly from him.
-It can come from civil authorities for you amendment.
+It can come from civil authorities for your amendment.
 It took me over 20 years to realize that the car accident in which I was so badly hurt in, was a chastisement by God.
 I was driving much faster than the posted speed limit, listening to hard rock music.
 Extremely irresponsible for a man with a wife and two sons.
 There were other, personal things, going on in my life that the small still voice of the Spirit was cautioning me to stop that I ignored.
 If it sounds like I am being too hard on myself, I am not.
 There is One who can be very hard on us for a very good reason.

 Hebrews 12:28-29 KJVS